top of page

 Continued to 2025: HB 178 This bill would establish the Social Work Advisory Board to advise the Governor on efforts to improve the social work profession in the Commonwealth.

-Passed and Signed: SB 403-This bill adds behavioral health technicians and behavioral health technician assistants to the professions governed by the Board of Counseling.
+Passed and enacted: SB 403-This bill adds behavioral health technicians and behavioral health technician assistants to the professions governed by the Board of Counseling.
 The bill also establishes qualification, scope of practice, and supervision requirements for qualified mental health professionals and qualified mental health professional trainees.

-Passed and Signed: HB 168 Homeless students, Department of Education; resource document on supports and services for homeless students.
+Passed and enacted: HB 168 Homeless students, Department of Education; resource document on supports and services for homeless students.
 Requires the Department of Education to develop and make available to each school board a resource document containing guidance and best practices for providing the necessary supports and services to homeless students, including guidance and best practices relating to (i) decisions regarding whether and when such a student should remain enrolled in a school in a previous school division of residence, (ii) wrap-around supports and services for such students that include the parents when they are available and specific wrap-around supports and services for such students who may have experienced additional trauma prior to becoming homeless, and (iii) any other means by which such students can be best served and protected, particularly those homeless children and youths who are at risk of becoming victims of human trafficking.

 Continued to 2025: SB 682 This bill requires health regulatory boards within the Department of Health Professions to recognize licenses or certifications issued by other U.S. jurisdictions, as defined in the bill, as fulfillment for licensure or certification in the Commonwealth if certain conditions are met.